maubanel/UE5-Static-Meshes/uvs/README.md

 ##### `Step 4.`\|`ITSM`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Lets try unwrapping where the engine will try and unwrap the model to create a good UV map based on the existing UVs.
 There is not a dramatic change from what we had with the auto uv setting.
 We could have also done it by Poly groups but with so many triangles would have taken a long time to paint the zones and unwrap based on them.
+This does not fix the issues around the column at all.

 ![unwrapping](images/unwrapping.png)